dejwkubikson/WGE-Coursework/README.txt

 28/03/2019
 - Added search by name function
 - Added controllers at the top of the screen that are shown for the first 10 seconds of the game

+29/03/2019
+- Added merge sort fully working for future use